 JUAN ROJO Representation (2) Website CV

 Juan Rojo was born in Valladolid, Spain in 1977.
 He graduated from the University of Salamanca (Spain) with a degree in Fine Arts and he obtained his Masters degree in painting and video at the University of Maryland, College Park.
+He is represented in Spain by Rodrigo Juarranz Gallery and by Jay Etkin Gallery in the United States.
 He has exhibited extensively in the USA and Europe and he is currently living in Memphis, Tennessee.

-There is a playful and trusting relationship between artist and model that allows the artist to use the bodies of the models as mannequins, as structures to which all sorts of objects can be attached.
-Some objects are meaningful to the models, but others are placed there to compose form, color or line.
-This dress-up process is intuitive and anarchic but also treated with great care and a fundamental part of the process.
-This playful approach helps him to discover new forms and to deepen his exploration of the figure.
+There is a playful and trusting relationship between artist and his (always non professional) models that allows the artist to use their bodies as mannequins, as structures to which all sorts of objects can be attached.
+Some objects are meaningful to the models but others are used just to compose form, color or line.
+This dress-up process is intuitive and anarchic but also treated with great care and a fundamental part of the artistic process.
+This playful approach helps Rojo to discover new forms and to deepen his exploration of the figure.